-Pour the mixture into your pan lined with parchment paper.
+Pour fudge mixture into your pan lined with parchment paper for easy removal.
 Use a rubber spatula or an offset spatula to level off the top.
 Bang the pan on the counter a few times to remove any air bubbles before transferring it to the fridge to set for at least 3 hours.

 Once set, sprinkle more sea salt over top, slice into pieces, and enjoy!